 Details of the changes to Australian Trade Mark Search are now available.

-The Australian Official Journal of Trade Marks will be searchable through Australian Trade Mark Search.
+The Australian Official Journal of Trade Marks (Journal) is now available through Australia Trade Mark Search.

 Changes in eServices for trade marks

-The eServices menu for trade marks will be changing to allow customers to navigate through the system with more ease by offering a simplified view when selecting various service requests.
+The eServices menu for trade marks has changed to allow customers to navigate through the system with more ease by offering a simplified view when selecting various service requests.

 To make it easier to access high volume forms when managing IP Rights the general eServices request menu has been moved to a more prominent position under General Trade Mark Services.